torchbox/wagtail-news-template/README.md

-# Wagtail Starter Kit - Django Project Template
+# Wagtail News Template

-This Django project template is designed for creating Wagtail builds quickly, intended for developers to bootstrap their Wagtail site development using `wagtail start --template=`.
+This project template is designed for creating [Wagtail](https://wagtail.org) builds quickly, intended for developers to bootstrap their Wagtail site development using `wagtail start --template=`.
 The template comes with pre-defined pages, blocks, functionalities, and fixtures to streamline the initial setup process.

 ## Getting Started